phyphox/experiment-collection/template.md

 Further analysis of the data.

 ## Supplementary material
 Additional material, for example working sheets.
+They can be dowloaded with `[Name](/path/to/file.pdf)`.
+The correct path is still a **TODO**.

 ## Examples
 Some example measurements with their analysis.

 ## Experiment variants
-If the experiemts has some variants, for example different variables are measured, they go here.
+If the experiemts has some variants, for example different variables are measured, they go here.[^1]

 ## Troubleshooting / problems and resolutions
-If problems can occur, the resolutions are noted here.
+If problems can occur, the resolutions are noted here.[^2]

 ## Literature and sources
 The source of the experiment and some additional literature if existing.

-How to cite is still a **TODO**.
+This has to be the last chapter, since the foonotes in the text are offset by a small line.

+[^1]: As you can see in the sections above, there are two citations.
+The citation style is specified below.
+[^2]: Author (year), *title*, Publisher/Journal Name (doi: XXX)